Clan MacLaren: Chiefly house of Clan Labhran

 In 1957 Donald MacLaren of MacLaren and Achleskine successfully matriculated his Arms at the Lyon Court.
 He also purchased land in Balquhidder, including Creag an Tuirc (the "Boar's Rock"), the traditional rallying point of the Clan.
 The label "chiefless and landless" was finally removed.

-Following his death, Donald's son, Donald succeeded as Chief in 1966.
+Following his death, Donald's son Donald succeeded as chief in 1966.

+After Donald's death in 2023 a new chief will need to be named as his successor and the Chief's Arms matriculated to the appropriate inheritor.
+Likely this will be one of his sons.